-We can’t reset the social system without dismantling white supremacy in the story system.
+Dismantling racism in the social system requires dismantling white supremacy in the story system.

 With COVID-19, there’s a financial and economic reset underway; let’s reset culture too.
 After all, money and fiction both boil down to marks on paper – and both rely on our willing suspension of disbelief.

 Jamaican activist and journalist Marcus Garvey wrote that “a people without the knowledge of their history, origin and culture are like a tree without roots.”
 He was addressing Black people, but his argument applies equally to many white people who don’t know the incredible stories, ugly and otherwise, buried within our shared history.

 More Black protagonists alone won’t eliminate racist murders.
 But – by contradicting the central thesis of white supremacy, that only white lives matter – they will help more people see, and recognise, Black humanity.